 NYC and Miami Too Costly?
 Try Tampa and Buffalo as Great Places to Lead a Digital Nomad Lifestyle in the US

-While US destinations can be a lot more expensive than those overseas, travelling abroad can sometimes be a false economy.
-For one thing you have to factor in the cost of flights and extra insurance.
+While US cities can be a lot more expensive than those overseas, travelling abroad can sometimes be a false economy.
+For one thing, you have to factor in the cost of flights and extra insurance.
 And, as the problems involved in traveling abroad are greater right now, staying in the US, but still choosing a location for maximum efficiency and enjoyment, could be an excellent alternative option for anyone looking to work online.
-We ranked our digital nomads’ favorite US destinations with the same metrics we used for the worldwide locations, as shown in the map below.
+We ranked our digital nomads’ favorite US cities with the same metrics we used for the worldwide locations, as shown in the map below.

-Tampa, FL, achieves the highest rank among our US destinations — not so shocking considering the high scores of locations on the other side of the Gulf of Mexico.
-It does well for quality of living and its accommodation costs are reasonable compared with comparable US destinations such as Miami, but it still has access to great beaches and Florida’s legendary entertainment attractions.
+Tampa, FL, achieves the highest rank among our US cities — not so shocking considering the high scores of locations on the other side of the Gulf of Mexico.
+It does well for quality of living and its accommodation costs are reasonable compared with comparable US cities such as Miami, but it still has access to great beaches and Florida’s legendary entertainment attractions.

 Buffalo, New York State’s second-largest city, takes the silver medal, and although bordering Canada it has surprising pleasant weather, in addition, of course, to a much more agreeable cost of living than over in New York City.
 Kansas City, MO, takes third position, and while some might consider it just a Midwest town that’s fine for families, nomads clearly feel at home there too — maybe it has something to do with the city’s signature jazz and barbeque styles.
 Provo, UT, and Albuquerque, NM, fill out the top 5, and both offer good value for money; the former is a great base for enjoying Utah’s famous outdoor sports while the latter boasts nearby desert and scenic mountains, so our survey confirmed that nomads often love the great outdoors.